zesje/zesje/README.md

 If you start using a new Python library, be sure to add it to `requirements.txt`

 #### Client side
+Yarn keeps track of all the client-side dependancies in `config.json` when you install new packages with `yarn add ...`

 ### Running a development server
 First build all the client-side assets: